 The CLC aim to protect consumers by regulating all licensed conveyancer’s and probate lawyers within England and Wales, ensuring that they act with integrity and maintain a high standard of work.

 What is the difference between a solicitor and a licensed conveyancer?

 Both are regulated professionals who specialise in legal services.
 The difference being that a solicitor is able to practice in any area of law governing England and Wales, whereas a licensed conveyancer is only qualified to act in property matters.

 Both can represent you in a property transaction, and both are legally qualified to assist you.

 What is an intervention?

-An intervention is the act of closing down a licensed conveyancing practice by the CLC.
+An intervention is the act of closing down a licensed conveyancing or probate practice by the CLC.
 The CLC will take possession of all active and closed files and take control of all monies flowing into their bank account.
 The practice will cease trading as a legal practice on the day of the intervention and clients will effectively become unrepresented.

 Why is Stephensons working with the CLC?

 Stephensons are asked by the CLC to act as “intervention agents”.
 This means that whilst the CLC ensure that the intervention is conducted appropriately, Stephensons assist the CLC in closing the practice down, highlighting any files that may be deemed urgent and ensuring that any urgent work required is completed and clients are not prejudiced as a result of the intervention.

 Stephensons do not take over the running of the intervened practice, but act in an advisory role to the CLC and will act where necessary to protect clients interests.